lizschley/card_game/README.md

-Card Game
+# Card Game

-change directory to the common directory for development
+* cd development (or to whatever your common directory is for development)

-* cd development
-* Clone the code

-> git clone git@github.com:lizschley/card_game.git
+* Clone the code >>> git clone git@github.com:lizschley/card_game.git

 * Make sure to create in a virtual environment

 Usage >>> python game_driver.py Ninja Ronin

-Note - must have > one name listed after file name
+Note - must have at least two names listed after file name